Freiling87/CCU/CCU/Scratchpad.md

 - ScrollingMenu.PushedButton @ 0006
   - Pretty much has exactly what you need.
 #		C	Agent Goals
-##			CT	Default Goals
-###				T	Commit Arson
-New
-###				C	Flee Danger
-DW (What's the point anyway)
-###				C	Robot Clean
-DW
-###				C	Random Teleport
-CL: It would also be good for scattering key holders, like I've got an unfinished campaign where hunting down minibosses to get the keys to the elevator is meant to be one of the objectives but due to the way SoR loads chunks their almost always still standing nearing the elevator when you walk up, so being able to warp them away would be a nice workaround there.
-Also, a way to randomly place the Player would be useful too.
-###				√	Arrested
-Complete
-###				√	Burned
-Complete
-###				√	Dead
-Complete
-###				√	Gibbed
-Complete
-###				√	Knocked Out
-Complete
 #		C	Traits
 ##		C	Accent Color
 Combine w/ Accent Effect traits